yashmadan123/mslearn-openai/Instructions/Labs/standalone-lab2-gettingstartedpage.md

-# Develop Generative AI solutions with Azure OpenAI Service Workshop
+# Integrate Azure OpenAI into your App

 ## Overall Estimated Duration: 60 minutes